 Assigning tasks or roles within a group

 When a group needs to distribute responsibilities and no role is clearly preferable, random assignment removes the social friction that comes from asking for volunteers or making visible judgment calls.
-A name picker or random teams generator handles this transparently.
+A name picker handles this transparently.
 Announce the method before running it, not after.

 Decisions where options are not equal